"The Connaught" - A North Hatley Seniors' Heritage

 April 1, 2019: The Village of North Hatley town council announced that the CCUP recommended against the project proceeding as submitted.
 The Village council decided to proceed with public consultations on April 16 and May 1.

-If you would like more information about the status of the Connaught building, the redevelopment plans or the challenges being faced, please don't hesitate to contact us.
+If you would like more information about the status of the Connaught building and the redevelopment plans, please don't hesitate to contact us.

 All queries will be responded to by Doug Bowker, Executive Director of Massawippi Retirement Communities.